moffzilla/vraDNS-action/README.md

 # Create and activate a new Python environment:

+Create an activate a python3 development environment

 	root@ubuntu_server: mkdir environments
-	root@ubuntu_server: python3 -m vraDNSDev --> It creates an activates a python3 development environment
+	root@ubuntu_server: python3 -m vraDNSDev

-	(vraDNSDev) root@ubuntu_server: mkdir vraDNS-action     --> This is the root folder for your action (vraDNSDev) root@ubuntu_server: cd ~/enviroments/vraDNSDev/vraDNS-action
+Create and move to the root folder for your ABX Action

+	(vraDNSDev) root@ubuntu_server: mkdir vraDNS-action
+	(vraDNSDev) root@ubuntu_server: cd ~/enviroments/vraDNSDev/vraDNS-action

 # Define your library requirements and install them with PIP at your action root folder

-	(vraDNSDev) root@ubuntu_server: vi requirements.txt --> place this file inside your action root folder dnspython==1.16.0    --> This is me only propetary library that I need and that it is not included at the standard Python (vraDNSDev) root@ubuntu_server:  pip install -r requirements.txt --target=/root/enviroments/vraDNSDev/vraDNS-action   --> Install dnspython in my virtual enviroment
+Copy or Create then place the requirements.txt inside your ABX action root folder For our example only the "dnspython==1.16.0" propetary library is needed, which it is not included in the standard Python or FaaS Engines

+	(vraDNSDev) root@ubuntu_server: vi requirements.txt
+		dnspython==1.16.0

+Now install "dnspython==1.16.0" in your Python virtual enviroment

+	(vraDNSDev) root@ubuntu_server:  pip install -r requirements.txt --target=/root/enviroments/vraDNSDev/vraDNS-action

 You should see the following folders: